What We Like About SamCart?

-As of the time of this writing, SamCart integrates with tow payment processors — Paypal and Stripe.
+As of the time of this writing, SamCart integrates with two payment processors — Paypal and Stripe.

 Once you click on the Create New button, a page will pop up showing this:

 Click on either Paypal or Stripe.
-If you click on Paypal, this page will show up for you to enter your Paypal credentials:
+If you click on Stripe, this page will show up for you to login your credentials.